EDGEMESH

 3. Leverage Javascript

 Javascript offers a great way to detect compatible browsers with WebP image formats.
-And a common library for handling this type of events is Modernizr.
+And a common library for handling this type of events is Modernizr

 The library helps test which native CSS3 and HTML5 features a user’s browser has to offer.
 For example, to detect browsers that support: